Techtonica/curriculum/_projects/recipe-page/html-prompt.md

-## Lab Title
+# Project 1 - Recipe Page // Phase 1 - Create structure with HTML

 ### Languages
-- Lang1
-- Lang2
+- HTML

 ### Frameworks
-- FW1
-- FW2
+None

 ### Topics
 1. Topic1
 2. Topic2
 3. Topic3

-### Learning Styles Represented
-1. list here (eg: visual, auditory, kinesthetic)
-2. list here
-3. list here

 ### Overview
-In this lab exercise, you will (what they will do) and practice (what they will practice) in order to (what they will learn).
+In this project you will create a well-designed webpage that displays one of your favorite recipes.
+It will include the ingredients, the steps needed to make the dish, links to similar recipes, and at least one photo.

+Phase 1 of the project involves coding the structure of your webpage using HTML.
+This includes the ingredients, the steps needed to make the dish, links to similar recipes, and at least one photo.

+Phase 2 of the project involves adding styling and pizazz using CSS.
+This includes changing the font style, font size, colors, and other qualities that interest you.

+Phase 3 of the project involves incorporating Bootstrap.
+You'll add a navigation bar and several other Bootstrap components of your choosing.

+Phase 4 of the project involves incorporating jQuery.
+You'll add at least one interactive element of your choosing.

 ### Context
-- This is what you already know, and we are building on top of it
-- This is why you are doing this particular lab exercise
-- This is the value to your future self if you do this lab exercise
+- You've learned the basic structure of an HTML page
+- You've learned the proper syntax for many commonly-used HTML elements
+- You've learned how to open an HTML file in Chrome
+- Let's put all these things together!

 ### Basic Requirements
-1. Students will obtain a code review after (thing you want them to complete)
-2. Students will obtain a code review after (other thing you want them to complete)
+1. Create an HTML file
+2. Code the basic HTML structure
+3. Add the title of the recipe
+4. Add a brief background or blurb about the recipe
+5. Add an unordered list of ingredients
+6. Add an ordered list of the steps required to make the dish
+7. Add at least one image
+8. Add links to similar recipes you found online
+9. Obtain a code review from Techtonica staff once you've fulfilled requirements 1 - 6

-## Setup Instructions (DO NOT DELETE - GOES IN EVERY LAB EXERCISE)
+## Setup Instructions
 Use the Terminal for navigating around the file system and creating new folders and files.
-Refer to the lesson on [Shell Commands](https://docs.google.com/presentation/d/1LuOLcpSAtNQlbULx9nWgXJNhgWQlfQ4nzLWQ0DuuPQk/edit?usp=sharing) if you need guidance on using the Terminal.
+Refer to the lesson on [The Command Line Interface](https://github.com/Techtonica/curriculum/blob/master/command-line/command-line-interface.md) if you need guidance on using the Terminal.

-When you get to the steps below that ask you to initialize a git repo and track files using git, refer to the lesson on [Git and Version Control](https://docs.google.com/presentation/d/1znMOomkIkAkFKIz2e6t5tLpyzObKqOwfd90fsixSiec/edit?usp=sharing) if you need guidance.
+When you get to the steps below that ask you to initialize a git repo and track files using git, refer to the lesson on [Git and Version Control](https://github.com/Techtonica/curriculum/blob/master/git-version-control/lesson-plan.md) if you need guidance.

+If you do not yet have a directory called `techtonica-projects` on your Desktop, create one now using the Terminal.

-Navigate to the `techtonica-labs` folder located in your Desktop.
+Navigate to the `techtonica-projects` directory.
-Create a new folder called `getting-started-with-node` within the `techtonica-labs` folder.
+Create a new directory called `recipe-page` within the `techtonica-projects` directory.
-Navigate to `getting-started-with-node`.
+Navigate to the `recipe-page` directory.
-Initialize `getting-started-with-node` as a git repository.
+Initialize `recipe-page` as a git repository.

-If you have questions, do not disturb other pairs until you have spent 15-20 minutes troubleshooting within your own pair.
-Post a message on the #help channel in Slack if you and your pair partner are still stuck after 15-20 minutes.
-Be sure to format your question using the template we practiced in the [Asking Good Questions](https://docs.google.com/presentation/d/1O45nkq2bZX4ZDenmmA1lJ3iTvI80RXiPuOX2w__6Ykw/edit?usp=sharing) lesson.
+If you have questions, do not disturb your colleagues until you have spent at least 20 minutes troubleshooting on your own.
+Be sure to format your question using the template we practiced in the [Asking Good Questions](https://github.com/Techtonica/curriculum/blob/master/asking-good-questions/asking-good-questions.md) lesson.

 ## Lab Instructions

 ### Starter Code
 There is no starter code for this lab exercise.
-OR [Here is a link to the starter code for this lab exercise](http://www.google.com)

 ### Lab Exercise